 Superannuation and SMSFs

-Is a Self Managed Super Fund (SMSF) right for you?
-Already have a SMSF but want to make it work harder for you?
+Is a Self-Managed Super Fund (SMSF) right for you?
+Or do you already have one and want to make it work harder?

 To assist you to make a correctly informed choice, here are the FACTS: